CristobalNPE/CVGenerator-v2/README.md

 ## What I Learned

 During the development of this project, I honed my skills in state management, leveraging the Zustand library.
-Additionally, I refined my use of TailwindCSS with ShadowCSS and delved into the world of TypeScript, enhancing my understanding of type-safe coding practices.
+Additionally, I refined my use of TailwindCSS with the ShadCN ui library and delved into the world of TypeScript, enhancing my understanding of type-safe coding practices.

 ## Future Plans